Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 }

-Tell Claude “remember this” and it saves to auto memory:
+Say “remember this” to Claude and it saves to auto-memory:

 Always use pnpm, not npm.
 Remember this.

-Use the /memory command to review and edit saved content.
+The /memory command lets you review and edit what’s stored.
 They’re plain markdown files, so you can edit them directly.

 |---|---|---|